 At ECS, we perform research in a number of fields.
-Our work is organised through five Research Groups:
+Our work is organised through three Research Challenges and two Research Groups:

 A strong School ethos exists for collaborative research, and is reflected in the way our research is structured.
 While individual academics are members of only one of the five RGs, they often enter into research collaborations with academics from other groups (elsewhere in the University, nationally and internationally).
 Academics regularly work in close collaboration with industry.
 We have a strong record of successful technology transfer through KTP (Knowledge Transfer Partnerships) projects.
 Investigations not funded solely by industry are supported through EPSRC, Royal Society, BIS and EU grants.

 Each year Research Day is held in the School of Engineering and Computing Sciences where PhD students and Research Associates present their projects and latest results to all members.